Bioconductor/BiocAsia2021/content/schedule.md

 description = "Schedule"
 +++

-# Agenda
+# Schedule

-Change the time zone in the teamup calendar ('hamburger button' in the upper-right corner).
-Add this calendar to your calendar using "Preferences/iCalendar Feeds".
+The assignment of speakers to each frame is currently being prepared.

+Click or change the place name in the left of "Powered by team up" (in the lower-right corner) to set your time zone.

 {{< iframe >}}